FediSalhi/SpeakAPP/README.md

 <img src="images/client_connected.png"/>
 </p>
 6. Repeat steps 4-5 and open a second client.
 Now you can send and receive messages between the first and second clients.

+## Rubric Points
+1. README: `README.md` file.
+2. Compiling and Testing: `speakapp_build.sh` script is used to build the project.
+It uses `qmake` and `make` build system.
+3. Loops, Functions, I/O:
+	- The project code is clearly organized into functions and classes.
+Example: `servercommunication.cpp` file.
+	-  The project accepts input from a user as part of the necessary operation.
+This is done using the GUI.
+Example: `Mode Window`, `Client Window`, `Server Window`
+4. Object Oriented Programming: The project implements OOP principles.
+Example: `serverwindow.cpp`.
+5. Memory Management: The projects uses smart pointers (see `clientwindow.h` and `serverwindow.h`).
+It also uses Destructors properly and implements RAII.
+6. Concurrency: The project is multithreaded.
+Example: `ServerWindow::showNumberClients()` method in `serverwindow.cpp` source file.

 ## Authors